Kaywuyep/Kaywuyep/README.md

 - **Others:** Bash scripting, REST APIs, CI/CD, AWS basics

 ### 🚀 Recent Highlights
-- 🧠 Improving my Bash and Linux scripting through AI-assisted debugging and exploration.
+- 🧠 Improving my Bash and Linux scripting debugging and exploration.
 - 🤝 Actively growing in collaborative development — currently contributing to team-based projects with a focus on shared learning and clean code practices.
-- 🔧 Refactoring Slack integration tools to support multi-bot, multi-workspace systems dynamically using PostgreSQL.

 ### 📈 Learning & Growth
 I'm passionate about learning through doing — pairing hands-on experimentation with reflection.
 Lately, I've been integrating AI into my workflow to better understand abstract concepts and debug smarter.